LIouche/zenllama-wbe/README.md

 ZenLlamaWBE:DK is an integrated development environment and dev toolkit designed for converting web-based projects into native Android apps.
 It combines powerful file management, a multi-tab code editor, and a streamlined build system into one lightweight app.
 Built for developers who want full control, minimalism, and speed.

 ## ‼️ What's New
->
-> ————————————————————————
+---
-> - 🔥 Added 3 new application theme.
+- 🔥 Added 3 new application theme.
 (Teal, Green, Sakura)
-> - 🐛 Fixed some bugs.
+- 🐛 Fixed some bugs.
 (There might be some left over bugs)
-> - ⚡ Performance improvements: app now loads 90% faster.
+- ⚡ Performance improvements: app now loads 90% faster.
-> - 🎥 New custom Material You 3 based video player!
+- 🎥 New custom Material You 3 based video player!
-> - 🎧 New custom Material You 3 based music player!
+- 🎧 New custom Material You 3 based music player!
-> - 📱 Improved UI responsiveness on smaller screens
+- 📱 Improved UI responsiveness on smaller screens
->
-> ————————————————————————
+- ➕ You can now change the pitch and media speed of a media!
+---

 ---